 - What is the policy on bringing young children?

 We suggest you arrive 20 to 30 minutes before the concert is scheduled to begin.
 That will give you ample time to find your seat, relax, read the program notes and watch the musicians as they take the stage.
 Concerts usually begin promptly at the announced starting time.
 In consideration of the performers and fellow concertgoers, we ask that you remain in your seat until the concert has ended.

 Usually there will be no admittance once the concert has begun, normally 5 to 10 minutes after the scheduled time.
 If there is one, admittance opens again during the intermission.

 Most people consider our classical concerts special events, and tend to dress for the occasion - in suits and ties, or nice dresses or pantsuits.
-Formal dress – evening gowns and tuxedos – is only required for gala events such as the Christmas and New Year concerts.
-Training- or street wear is generally not permitted.
+For the regular concerts, there is no strict dress code except for no street or training wear.

 To comply with the strict regulations for fire safety and escape routes specified in the Viennese event law (German: Wiener Veranstaltungsgesetz) use of the cloak room is almost always mandatory and part of the house rules.
 Coats, heavy bags and backpacks might end up blocking escapes and seating rows.
 Nobody wants to trip over someone's bag left on the floor in case of an emergency.

 Because of insurance and handling reasons, the use of the cloak room is usually not free.
 Cloak room charges are not included in the ticket price.